tigefa4u/gitlabhq/doc/development/post_deployment_migrations.md

 ### When not to use post deployment migrations

-As described above, post migrations might be useful, however, they are not run during a setup of a new GitLab instance.
+As described above, post migrations might be useful, however, they are not run during setup of a new GitLab instance.

 Some examples where these migration are NOT useful: